 - 1. Resume: Create a professional resume that would be used to apply for an internship. - 2.
-Cover Letter: Find a job or internship posted on RamblerLink and write a cover letter for the posting. - 3.
+Cover Letter: Find a job or internship posted on the SOC Career Portal or RamblerLink and write a cover letter for the posting. - 3.
 Interview write-up: Interview a communication professional about his/her job and career goals.
 Write up a two-page Q&A and reflection on what you learned.

 Assignments are due at the start of class on their due date listed in the syllabus.
-Note that only hard copies will be accepted.
-You must print out your assignment.
-Email/electronic assignments will not be accepted.

 Due date policy: One of the main goals of this class is to teach you SOC policies and make it clear that there are consequences for not following these policies.
 So the deadline policy for this class is very strict.
 There are only three projects due in this class.
 They are due on the date listed on this syllabus.
-They are due at the beginning of class - hard copies only.
 If you don't turn a project in on time, you won't get credit for it.
 Credit for all three projects is required in order to pass this class.